nus-cs2113-AY2223S2/ip/docs/README.md

 `unmark 3`

-Expected outcome: Task Number 3 is marked as done.
+Expected outcome: Task Number 3 is marked as not done.

 Description of the outcome.

 ```
         ==========================================
-        Nice!
-I've marked this task as done:
+        OK, I've marked this task as not done yet:
         [E][ ] Celebrate holidays
         ==========================================
 ```